 Authentication is an integral part of any real world OpenStack deployment and so careful thought should be given to this aspect of system design.
 A complete treatment of this topic is beyond the scope of this guide however some key topics are presented in the following sections.

 At its most basic, authentication is the process of confirming identity - that a user is actually who they claim to be.
 A familiar example is providing a username and password when logging in to a system.

 The OpenStack Identity service (keystone) supports multiple methods of authentication, including user name & password, LDAP, and external authentication methods.
 Upon successful authentication, The Identity service provides the user with an authorization token used for subsequent service requests.

 Transport Layer Security (TLS) provides authentication between services and persons using X.509 certificates.
 Although the default mode for TLS is server-side only authentication, certificates may also be used for client authentication.

-The Identity service does not provide a method to limit access to accounts after repeated unsuccessful login attempts.
+As of the Newton release, the Identity service can limit access to accounts after repeated unsuccessful login attempts.
 A pattern of repetitive failed login attempts is generally an indicator of brute-force attacks (refer to Attack types).
 This type of attack is more prevalent in public cloud deployments.

-Prevention is possible by using an external authentication system that blocks out an account after some configured number of failed login attempts.
+For older deployments needing this functionality, prevention is possible by using an external authentication system that locks out an account after some configured number of failed login attempts.
 The account then may only be unlocked with further side-channel intervention.